The Daily Walk with Love

 What to do once you have Linux installed: Of course, the very first thing to do is update the system.
 There will be a couple of hundred megabytes of updates and installation is no problem.

-Linux Mint 18.2 is a very special, cool operating system.
+Linux Mint is a very special, cool operating system.
 It has the slickest GUI (graphic user interface) of any Linux I have tried.
 It’s not quite a “pure” Linux experience as is Manjaro Linux, but it’s very close on install.
 The thing is to NOT mess up the integrity of the operating system by adding things like “Wine” (whereby, if you manage to configure it correctly, you can run .exe Windows programs) or Skype.
 Now, guys, you can get by perfectly well without Skype.
 It’s just that every Windows type component you add to Mint diminishes it’s integrity as a standalone, non-Microsoft controlled computer.
 That’s one of the main reasons I went with Linux in the first place, that and realizing that it’s just as good (if not better) of an operating system.
 It’s been a fun journey, though.
+The first time you run the Linux Mint updater program it will ask what your preferences are for updates.
+Make your own choice butt I was never hurt by choosing “always update everything.”

 What to Do with Your New